scottgal/mostlylucid.dse/code_evolver/SPECIFICATION_BASED_SELECTION.md

 ### Usage from Claude Code CLI

-When using Code Evolver as an MCP tool in Claude Code CLI, you can specify performance requirements directly:
+When using mostlylucid DiSE as an MCP tool in Claude Code CLI, you can specify performance requirements directly:

 ```python
 # Example MCP tool call